Asymptotic optimality of Grover-Radhakrishnan-Korepin algorithm: Asymptotic structural optimality

 \begin{theorem} Any regular normal time-optimal bang--bang extremal has at most two switchings.
 Equivalently, it contains at most three bangs.
 In particular, the only nontrivial optimal pattern is $XYX$. \end{theorem}

 \begin{proof} Assume for contradiction that a regular normal time-optimal bang--bang extremal has at least three switchings.
-Since the control takes values in $\{X,Y\}$, the corresponding bang word is alternating and has length at least four.
-Therefore it contains a consecutive three-bang subword, necessarily of one of the two forms $YXY$ and $XYX$.
-If the full word has more than three bangs, then such a three-bang subword can be chosen to be interior.
-But Theorem \ref{thm:compress-YXY} excludes interior $YXY$ blocks on a regular time-optimal extremal, and Theorem \ref{thm:compress-XYX} excludes interior $XYX$ blocks.
+Since the control takes values in $\{X,Y\}$, the corresponding bang sequence is alternating and has length at least four.
+Therefore it contains a consecutive three-bang block, necessarily of one of the two forms $YXY$ and $XYX$.
+If the full sequence has more than three bangs, then such a consecutive three-bang block can be chosen to be interior.
+But Theorem \ref{thm:compress-YXY} excludes interior $YXY$ blocks on a regular normal time-optimal extremal, and Theorem \ref{thm:compress-XYX} excludes interior $XYX$ blocks.
 This contradiction proves that no regular normal time-optimal bang--bang extremal can have more than two switchings.

 Hence any such extremal has at most three bangs.
 In \ref{app:endpoint}, we show that the first bang must be $X$ and the last bang must also be $X$.
 Therefore the only possible bang patterns are $X$ and $XYX$.
 The one-bang pattern $X$ is only a degenerate purely global case.
 In the generic partial-search setting, the nontrivial regular time-optimal structure is therefore $XYX$. \end{proof}